UofTActuarial/UofTActuarial.github.io/content/authors/Sebastian-Calcetero/_index.md

 # Author Names (alternative spellings etc)
 names:
-- Sebastian Calcetero # or any other spellings as in your publication citations
+- Sebastian Calcetero Vanegas # or any other spellings as in your publication citations

 # Is this the primary user of the site?
 DO NOT CHANGE THIS FIELD
 superuser: false